 Well, bent stifles with hocks well let down.
 Legs straight when viewed from the rear.

-Tail: The tail is thick and very strong, and may carry a slight plume.
+Tail: The tail is thick and very strong and may carry a small plume.

 The Goldadors greatly resemble the Labrador Retriever since it is covered with the same double coating as its pure breed parent.